 She loves her ice cream! <3

 Why the FUNDRAISER?
-We need to raise funds for a consultation with Dr. Dor Paley, Pioneer in Limb Lengthening.
-As well as funds to help with medical expenses and travel/accommodations while we are in Florida.
-The consult is not covered by our insurance.
+We need to raise funds for Victoria's Limb lengthening surgery with Dr. Dor Paley, Pioneer in Limb Lengthening in September 2015.
+As well as funds to help with medical expenses and travel/accommodations while we are in Florida for 4-5 months.
 From the research we have done, we feel that it is important to be proactive, and correct her condition while she's young and before other parts of her body are jeopardized by her gait with a short, bowed and twisted femur.
-Soon after our consult, we are expecting to move forward with surgeries.
-The first one being a osteotomy of the hip/ "SUPER HIP" surgery.
-Then we are hoping to start the lengthening process a year after that.
 We live on the West Coast (Pacific North West) and Dr. Paley is in WPB Florida.
 If there were a Dr. closer to us, and had the same experience as Dr. P. We would love to seek care closer.
 There just isn't a orthopedic surgeon in our area, with the kind of expertice as Dr. P. His patients come from all around the country/world to benifit from his skill and experience.

 Please help us get our daughter Victoria to Florida for her surgery with Dr. Paley.
 He is the BEST of THE best. http://paleyinstitute.org/

 Every little bit helps.
 Any funds that remain after our consultation with Dr. Paley will be put into a fund for the future medical and travel expenses.
 Our goal amount is just an estimate.
 But know in the long run expenses will surpass what we are asking for at the moment.
 From what we estimate the costs associated with such a long stay, the condo rental, airfare, transportation, medicals supplies, medical copays and the cost of living, we are expecting a cost of about $15,000 for the 4-5 month stay.

 OUR THANKS TO YOU